 Measure at least your biggest items (bed, dresser, shelves, etc.), as well as the dimensions of your room, then sketch out a couple of different options.
 If you’re not much of an artist, check out an AR app that can do the job for you.
 Try Home Design 3D (iOS) or Floor Plan Creator (Android).

 At some point, you have to move things around the actual room and not around your drawing.
 Since the bed is the most important part of the bedroom (it’s right there in the name), get it in place first.
 Generally, you’ll want to put it against the wall opposite the door or the largest wall with no windows, but your choice may vary.

 In a small bedroom, that may not work.
 Find a spot for your bed that makes the most sense to you, just make sure you can open and close your bedroom and closet doors.
 Also, while placing your bed under windows is totally OK from a design perspective, you may find yourself feeling uncomfortable drafts over the winter.

-Once you’ve found the best place for your bed, arrange everything else starting with the biggest furniture item followed by smaller ones.
-Usually the dresser comes next, followed by bedside tables, a desk, shelves, chairs, and anything else you may have.
-Generally, the tables will go next to the bed, the dresser on the opposite wall, and a desk in the corner, but these can all vary.
+Once you’ve found the best place for your bed, arrange everything else starting with the biggest bedroom furniture item followed by smaller ones.
+Usually, the dresser comes next, followed by bedside tables, a desk, shelves, chairs and anything else you may have.
+Generally, the tables will go next to the bed, the dresser on the opposite wall and a desk in the corner, but these can all vary.

 Small-bedroom tip: If your closet is spacious, see if you can fit your dresser inside it.
 This will open up a lot of extra space in the room itself.

-Though it’s not a furniture item, your area rug placement will depend on your room’s finalized layout.
+Though it’s not a furniture item the area rug is still a key component of how to arrange bedroom furniture.
+Keep in mind, your area rug placement will depend on your room’s finalized layout.